Taneesh-Bhojawala/Campus-Exchange/README.md

 # Campus-Exchange🎓🛒

-> A P2P marketplace exclusively for the any college community.
+> A P2P marketplace exclusively for any college community.

 ## 🖋️ Note for Evaluator